 Fibromyalgia and Alternative Treatments

 Chiropractic treatment is based on the principle that the body is a self-healing organism.
 To reduce pain and increase healing, the doctor of chiropractic uses spinal adjustments.
-The goal is to increase the mobility between spinal vertebrae, which have become restricted, locked, or slightly out of proper position.
+The goal is to restore normal transmission of nervous impulses by increasing the mobility between spinal vertebrae, which may have become restricted, locked, or slightly out of proper position.

 Chiropractors do this by using hand adjustments.
 With gentle pressure or stretching, multiple gentle movements of one area, or specific high-velocity thrusts, the adjustments are said to help return the bones to a more normal position or motion.
 This return is said to relieve pain and reduce ill health.